 •Penalty clause- In case of a breach of contract, penalty clause obligates the defaulting party, to provide rightful compensation to others.
-Penalty clauses are enforceable by law; however, avoid keeping the excessive amount as penalty.
+Penalty clauses are enforceable by law; however, avoid setting excessive amounts as penalty.

 •Right to call off the deal- A deal termination clause aids the buyer to dismiss the contract in case the seller violates the agreement.
 Besides, it also obligates the seller to repay any advances or deposits received from the buyer in the past.